Downhill Skiing Calories Burned Calculator

 How many calories does downhill skiing burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of downhill skiing.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 191 calories during 30 minutes of downhill skiing.
+This is based on a MET value of 5 for downhill skiing.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of downhill skiing?

-The MET (Metabolic Equivalent of Task) value for downhill skiing is 5.
+The default MET (Metabolic Equivalent of Task) value for downhill skiing is 5, while the selected training style uses MET 5.
 This means downhill skiing burns 5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is downhill skiing good for weight loss?